wsatchmo/Project_Golden_Geese/README.md

 •Users must be logged in to save text and topics.
 Text autosaves five secinds after finishing typing.
 Text populates on login

-•If a user types their password incorrectly, they are given the option of resetting their password
+•If a user types their password incorrectly, they are given the option of resetting their password via email

 ```diff
 !
 FEATURES TO BE ADDED !